 LGBTIQ rights: Hungary and Poland veto EU children's strategy

-Hungary and Poland have vetoed an EU strategy paper on children's rights in their latest blow against the rights of sexual minorities.
+Hungary and Poland have vetoed an EU strategy paper on children's rights in their latest strike against the welfare of sexual minorities.

-Neither of the two countries wanted to sign the document at the EU Council in Brussels on Thursday (7 October) because it continued a paragraph saying LGBTIQ-children were especially vulnerable.
+Neither of the two countries wanted to sign the document at the EU Council on Thursday (7 October) because it continued a paragraph saying LGBTIQ-children were especially vulnerable.

 Join EUobserver today